Warriors withstand James' 51 points to win NBA Finals Game 1

 Kevin Love returned from a concussion to provide a big boost for Cleveland with 21 points and 13 rebounds.

-The Warriors missed the defensive presence of 2015 NBA Finals MVP Andre Iguodala, who was out for a fifth straight postseason game dealing with a bone bruise in his left knee.
-He is scheduled to be re-evaluated ahead of Game 2.
+The Warriors missed the defensive presence of 2015 NBA Finals MVP Andre Iguodala, who missed his fifth straight postseason game dealing with a bone bruise in his left knee.

-Everybody expects another wild one with so much talent on both sides.

-“It was a crazy game,” Curry said. “… The finals, man, anything is liable to happen.”

 TIP-INS